Categories

 Mr. McGreen from my 1966 Ka-Te-Kan yearbook.

 Time marched on.
 I said goodbye to junior high and left Mr. McGreen behind.
 New teachers, coaches, friends, and interests arose.
-High school beckoned and so did a driver’s license, after-game dances, chess team, Boy’s State, Hornet newspaper, Courier-Herald sports writer, summers selling popsicles, Saturdays working at the mine office, water-skiing, movies, malls, graduation, then off to college.
-Upon graduating in 1975, I received an unexpected congratulatory card from my 4th and 7th grade mentor.
+High school beckoned and so did a driver’s license, after-game dances, chess team, Boys’ State, Hornet newspaper, Courier-Herald sports writer, summers selling popsicles, Saturdays working at the mine office, water skiing, movies, malls, graduation, then off to college.
+Upon graduating in 1975, I received an unexpected congratulatory card from my 4th and 7th-grade mentor.
 Mr. McGreen remembered me after all those years.
 Being a foolish young man of long hair and little regard, I hadn’t the presence of mind to write a proper thank-you note.
-Decades passed and still, I hadn’t.
+Decades passed, and still, I hadn’t.

 Many years later, I attended his retirement party where we exchanged pleasantries.
 The next time I saw him was at my Mother’s funeral.
-His kindly face had aged but it touched me all the same.
+His kindly face had aged, but it touched me all the same.
 I began to consider that I was but one of thousands of students he taught.
 Yet he made me feel so important.
 Did he know how profoundly he’d impacted my life?
-A thank you message was long overdue.
-A year later, I sat down and finally wrote my rambling letter much of which is replicated here.
+A thank-you message was long overdue.
+A year later, I sat down and finally wrote my rambling letter, much of which is replicated here.

 Mr. McGreen was one of the best people in my life.
-The seeds he sowed took root and my life became richer for it.
+The seeds he sowed took root, and my life became richer for it.
 Though eons ago, his mentorship was one of the most precious gifts I’ve ever received.

 So I’ll end where I began.
 Perhaps there’s a Mr. McGreen in your life who never knew the extent of your gratitude.
 Maybe this could be the day your letter is written and that gratefulness acknowledged.